 1. Determine your Child’s BMI (Body Mass Index)

-3. Leave the Sheriff’s Badge in the Office
+3. Take off the Sheriff’s Badge

 4. Share your Struggles

-5. Encourage them Towards Healthy Life Changes
+5. Encourage Healthy Life Changes